lauren-lassiter/SPA_410_Fall25/pages/syllabus.md

 If you encounter any language-related challenges—such as unfamiliar vocabulary, grammar questions, or difficulty understanding expressions—please don’t hesitate to ask.
 Language questions are always welcome, and we’re here to support you.

-As part of your learning, you will also be asked to build a **collective glossary** to track terms and expressions that you find challenging.
+As part of your learning, you will also be asked to build a [collective glossary](https://dh-miami.github.io/SPA_410_Fall25/glossary.html) to track terms and expressions that you find challenging.
 This glossary should include at least **30 entries**, focusing on bilingual academic vocabulary relevant to our course (e.g., *encoding* → *codificación*).
 This will serve as a valuable resource for your development as a reader and writer across languages.

 ## **9\.
 We are Here for You**

 Throughout the semester, you might encounter challenges—whether related to the course material, technology, or assignments—and we want you to know that we’re here to help.
 Our office doors are always open when we’re around, and we’re more than happy to sit down with you to troubleshoot, discuss your work, or simply talk things through.

-**Office/Student Hours**: Tuesdays and Thursdays, **12:00–1:30 PM**
+**Office/Student Hours**: Tuesdays and Thursdays, **12:00–1:30 PM**.
 You’re also welcome to make an appointment with us outside those times, either in person or via Zoom.
 Please don’t hesitate to reach out\!

 ## **10\.
 Honor Code**